knetsolutions/KNet/README.md

 Congrats...
 Installation Completed.

-## Five Things to Know Before you Use KNet.
+## Few Things to know about KNet.

 **Topology**

 Topology consists of Nodes, Switches, Links, QoS, Network Objects.
 Nodes are build as Docker Containers.
 Switches are openvswitch switches.

 **Topology input file**

 User should write Topology in YAML file.
 This Topology file will be input to the KNet for Topology Creation.

-Example Topology files(linear,ring,mesh,parial mesh, tree) are available in KNet\examples folder.
+Example Topology files(linear,ring,mesh,parial mesh, tree) are available in examples folder.

 **CLI**

 KNet comes with simple CLI (Command Line Interface).
 It supports the following commands

 ```